 Who doesn’t like breakfast in bed?
 It’s a lovely way to take things slowly on a weekend morning.
 There’s something so indulgent about the process that even though there’s the possibility of things getting messy, I still love to do this once in awhile.
 I find myself doing this more in the winter, because COZY right?
 But when I’m having a particularly stressful week, sometimes taking time for myself to do whatever strikes my fancy (including breakfast in bed) is exactly the remedy I need.
 Scroll down for the recipe for lovely juicy caramelized peach pancakes with heavenly chamomile cream.

 I was introduced to Morrow Soft Goods actually because my amazingly talented New Zealand friends Sophie and Si did their lookbook, and I bookmarked these because I knew the switch to linen sheets will happen someday.
 I’ve gotten to know the brand, and I absolutely love what they stand for.
-This post is made in collaboration with them, and I have to say, they are an absolute joy to work with, and after two months of sleeping in their French linen sheets, I can honestly say their linens are a dream to sleep in.
+After two months of sleeping in their French linen sheets, I can honestly say their linens are a dream to sleep in.
 They’re based in Los Angeles, and their focus is to create stylish, comfortable, durable soft goods.
 I can attest to this.
-They also recently came out with even more color options for pillowcases, and I can’t wait to choose a few more colors so I can vary according to season.
 Right now, though, I’m really loving that deep mustard yellow, called Sahara.

 Now, let’s talk about this recipe.
 It’s simple.
 It’s just a fluffy buttermilk pancake with a juicy slice of peach cooked in the middle, so that the peach can cook and become caramelized as the pancake cooks.
 I also caramelized up some peaches separately to eat on the side, because honestly caramelized peaches are absolutely delicious.
 They’re like those soft canned peaches, but you get to control how cooked/soft they get, PLUS they’re caramelized!!!!!!
 That nutty aromatic flavor on one side really sets the whole thing off, and I could even forgo the pancakes and just have caramelized peaches + chamomile cream.